Binance, SEC request pause in legal battle as Trump's crypto policy takes shape

+The move to stay for 60 days, which requires the judge's approval, marks the first clear effort to retreat from the SEC's previous crypto enforcement under Democratic leadership.

-In a court filing dated Monday, the parties said the task force, formed last month to work on crypto regulations, may "impact and facilitate the potential resolution of this case".
+In a motion filed late Monday, the parties said the SEC's task force, formed last month to work on crypto regulations, may "impact and facilitate the potential resolution of this case".

 The stay could be an early sign of the SEC's pivot to a more crypto-friendly stance, reflecting President Donald Trump's pledge to make the U.S. a global hub for the industry.

+Reuters previously reported the SEC, under Republican leadership, was expected to begin a review of existing court cases like those against Binance, where the regulator has argued the firms are listing crypto tokens that behave like securities.

-In contrast, former SEC Chair Gary Gensler had termed the industry "the Wild West".
-Under him, the regulator sued Binance in June 2023, accusing the company and its former CEO Changpeng Zhao of artificially inflating trading volumes, diverting customer funds and misleading investors about its market surveillance controls.
+The regulator sued Binance, its U.S. unit and founder Changpeng Zhao in June 2023, accusing them of artificially inflating trading volumes, diverting customer funds and misleading investors about its market surveillance controls.

 Last year, a federal judge ruled that the majority of the lawsuit could proceed.
 The regulator is also locked in a dispute with another crypto exchange Coinbase.